EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 define the standard policy.
 Also some hosting providers, such as IONOS, are preconfiguring the servers with LVM so it's easier to use it than to remove it.

+`nodeos` requires access to its state shared memory with minimum possible delay.
+So, the `state/` folder in its data directory should reside on SSD or NVMe storage.
+Other directories, such as `blocks` and `state-history`, are quite low on I/O performance requirements, and hard disks are performing well for this job.
+Also the blocks log and state history may require signinicant storage space.

+In most tasks which are related to Chronicle, you would only be interested in newest blockchain history, and the old one can periodically truncated.
+This allows saving on hosting costs.

 ## Containers